cjmartin/launchcalendar.org/_posts/2025-05-04-falcon-9-starlink-group-6-84.md

 layout: launch
 title: "\U0001F680 Falcon 9 | \U0001F6F0 Starlink 6-84 (29 Starlink V2 Mini Optimized satellites)"
 description: >-
-  Falcon 9 launched 29 Starlink V2 Mini Optimized satellites for Starlink Group 6-84 to low Earth orbit from Kennedy Space Centre LC-39A.
-This mission marked the largest batch of V2 Mini satellites to date and set a new record for Starlink launches.
-Despite challenging weather predictions, the booster B1078 flew for its 20th mission, with successful landing on 'A Shortfall of Gravitas'.
+  On May 4, 2025, SpaceX Falcon 9 launched a record 29 Starlink V2 Mini
+  Optimized satellites to low Earth orbit from Kennedy Space Centre LC-39A.
+This mission set a new record for the largest batch of V2 Mini satellites to date.
+  The booster B1078 flew and landed successfully on 'A Shortfall of Gravitas' for its 20th flight.
+Despite challenging weather, the launch was a success.
 tags:
   - Falcon 9
   - Starlink Group 6-84